Spark DataFrames Concepts

 Working With Data

-You have probably noticed a few things about how you work with Spark RDDs:
+You may have noticed a few things about how you work with Spark RDDs:

 • You are often using tuples (or other data structures) to store some “fields” in each element.